Gay, Lesbian, Bisexual or Transgendered?

 We believe that Jesus taught a radical inclusiveness – that God’s people includes everyone.
 Jesus welcomed people of every kind to his table.

-We believe that same gender relationships can be just as life-giving, just as blessed as opposite gender relationships and therefore we have chosen to expand our ministry to include the celebration marriage for committed, same sex couples (see our marriage policy).
+We believe that same gender relationships can be just as life-giving, just as blessed as opposite gender relationships and therefore we are happy to perform marriages and blessings for committed, same sex couples (see our marriage policy).

 How did we come to this place of acceptance and inclusion?
 Well, we think we have been a pretty open and inclusive congregation for a long time, but in 2002-2003 we went through a careful and intentional process of study and dialogue to discern whether we were called to publicly declare ourselves an Affirming Congregation.